 What You Need to Cut Pineapple (ingredients + tools)

-Step-by-Step Guide on How to Cut Pineapple
+Step-by-Step Guide on How to Cut a Pineapple

 Step One: Position the pineapple on your cutting board

-Step Four: Get rid of the brown pineapple eyes.
+Step Four: Get rid of the brown pineapple "eyes"

 Step Five: Remove the core

-Step Six: Cut them into chunks
+Step Six: How to cut a pineapple into chunks

 Now, the last step is where you divide them into the smaller pieces.
 For the lengthwise cut, slice them into small rectangular pieces.
 For the round or ring slices, split them into chunks.